cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 Walk through the delegated subnet prerequisites, select the assigned resource group, and deploy the Autonomous Database with the standard parameters supplied in the guide.
 Completion is confirmed when the Oracle database shows a healthy state in the portal.

 In total we offer 4 types of Oracle database services in Azure.
-Information are available under the public link - [Region availabilitly of ODAA](https://apexadb.oracle.com/ords/r/dbexpert/multicloud-capabilities/multicloud-regions?session=412943632928469)
+Information are available under the public link - [Region availability of ODAA](https://apexadb.oracle.com/ords/r/dbexpert/multicloud-capabilities/multicloud-regions?session=412943632928469)

-For the microhack we are chosing Autonomous Database because it is a fully Oracle managed Service (PaaS).
+For the microhack we are choosing Autonomous Database because it is a fully Oracle managed Service (PaaS).

 #### Actions